Cysteine: Applications

 Cysteine, mainly the -enantiomer, is a precursor in the food, pharmaceutical, and personal-care industries.
 One of the largest applications is the production of flavors.
 For example, the reaction of cysteine with sugars in a Maillard reaction yields meat flavors. -Cysteine is also used as a processing aid for baking.

 In the field of personal care, cysteine is used for permanent-wave applications, predominantly in Asia.
 Again, the cysteine is used for breaking up the disulfide bonds in the hair's keratin.

 Cysteine is a very popular target for site-directed labeling experiments to investigate biomolecular structure and dynamics.
 Maleimides selectively attach to cysteine using a covalent Michael addition.
 Site-directed spin labeling for EPR or paramagnetic relaxation-enhanced NMR also uses cysteine extensively.

 Reducing toxic effects of alcohol

 Cysteine has been proposed as a preventive or antidote for some of the negative effects of alcohol, including liver damage and hangover.
 It counteracts the poisonous effects of acetaldehyde.
 It binds to acetaldehyde to form the low-toxicity heterocycle methylthioproline.

 In a rat study, test animals received an LD_{90} dose of acetaldehyde.
 Those that received cysteine had an 80% survival rate; when both cysteine and thiamine were administered, all animals survived.
 The control group had a 10% survival rate.

 In 2020 an article was published that suggests L-cysteine might also work in humans.

 N-Acetylcysteine

 N-Acetyl--cysteine is a derivative of cysteine wherein an acetyl group is attached to the nitrogen atom.
 This compound is sold as a dietary supplement, and used as an antidote in cases of acetaminophen overdose.

+D-ribose L-cysteine

+D-ribose-L-cysteine (riboceine) is a chemical compound developed as a cysteine prodrug intended to increase endogenous production of glutathione, a naturally occurring intracellular antioxidant.
+Structurally, it consists of D-ribose, a pentose sugar involved in cellular energy metabolism, chemically bound to L-cysteine, an amino acid required for glutathione biosynthesis.